 AcceleRate Financial is a digital-only bank from one of the largest credit unions in Manitoba.

-In this AcceleRate Financial review, we’ll cover its products, their features, fees and how to open an account.
+In this AcceleRate Financial review, we’ll cover its high interest savings account, other accounts, their features, fees and how to open an account.

 Accelerate Financial: Key Facts